Photo of orange tip butterfly by Isobel Gowers

 After each session, a link to an evaluation form was sent to each attendee, with the option to request a badge for completing this form.
 We are currently beavering away to fulfill all of these requests, and badges will shortly be issued to all who attended and completed evaluation.
 We also have a very special badge for all of the presenters and facilitators.

-If you would like to earn a champion badge we are inviting you to create an artefact/event and complete a further evaluation about the CPD process (this evaluation form will be sent at the end of February 2023).
+If you would like to earn a champion badge we are inviting you to create an artefact/event and submit it via a Google Form (this form will be sent by the end of February 2023).

 This artefact/event will enable you to demonstrate the take-away learning outcome that you are able to design a learning session using your selection from the active learning ideas presented at any of the three events in series.